citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

  whenever a move is used.
 Monster Hunter takes it a step further and renders *all of its HUD and GUI* with this kernel.

- - Taking a handful of vertices as input, and outputting even more verticles which are interpolations between the inputs, thus making the resulting mesh look smoother and less jagged when rendered.
+ - Taking a handful of vertices as input, and outputting even more vertices which are interpolations between the inputs, thus making the resulting mesh look smoother and less jagged when rendered.